-Summary 2018: The City uses its website to communicate programs to enhance residential energy efficiency through retrofitting and upgrading existing structures through the emPower Central Coast, which is promoted on the City's Go Green Goleta webpage.
-Through emPower, homeowners can receive free home evaluations, as well as gain access to low-interest loans and qualified contractors.
+Summary 2019: The City uses its website and community newsletter, the Monarch Press, to communicate announcements about available programs to enhance residential energy efficiency through retrofitting and upgrading existing structures.
 Lastly, as part of the City's building codes, all individual multifamily projects are required to have separately metered utilities for each individual housing unit.